-It was then that a faithful Bible Study teacher Jean Karau began to show me the hidden treasures in the Word of God that I simply could not take my eyes off of.
-She showed me how His Word is multi-layered bands of revelation that could be mined and quarried by anyone willing to make a diligent search, and just as with my experience with the agate, the hunt was on.
-A lesson in both agate hunting, as well as Bible gem discoveries, is that neither are found unless they are diligently sought after.
+It was then that a faithful Bible Study teacher Jean Karau began to show me the hidden treasures in the Word of God that I could not take my eyes off.
+She showed me how His Word is multi-layered bands of revelation that could be mined and quarried by anyone willing to do a diligent search, and just as with my experience with the agate, the hunt was on.
+A lesson in agate hunting, and Bible gem discoveries, is that neither is discovered apart from diligently seeking them.

 — Proverbs 2:1-5

-It is also a worthy to note parallel of both agate hunting and Bible study, in that, the best way to discover what is false is to study the real thing intently.
-I most recently was at a kids summer camp where we had a few spare moments while we waited for our ride from the pool back to camp and decided to show some of the kids, who were interested, the little beauties in the playground pea rock.
-I happened to find an excellently banded sample and whenever one of them would ask if a rock they had found was an agate I would hold out the real one to them and have them compare.
+It is also worthy to note the parallel of both agate hunting and Bible study, in that the best way to discover what is false is to study the real thing intently.
+I most recently was at a kids' summer camp where we had a few spare moments while we waited for our ride from the pool back to camp and decided to show some of the kids, who were interested, the little beauties in the playground pea rock.
+I happened to find an excellently banded sample, and whenever one of them would ask if a stone they had found was an agate, I would hold out the real one to them and have them compare.
 So it is with the Bible.
-We need to be Berean like with all the things "not God" that surround us in this world including false teachings in the church.
-We sincerely, like the Bereans, need to...
+We need to be Berean like with all the things "not God" surrounding us in this world, including false teachings in the church.
+We sincerely, like the Bereans, need to

 — Acts 17:11